arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.power-specification/content.md

 #### USB-C Capabilities

 The USB-C (JUSB1) port provides USB 2.0 High-Speed data at `480 Mb/s` and DisplayPort Alt-Mode video up to 4K at 30 Hz via the *ANX7625* DSI-to-DP bridge.
-During USB Power Delivery negotiation, the board requests a **5 V / 3 A** contract only and does not request higher-voltage profiles.
 The connector's SuperSpeed differential pairs are allocated to DP Alt-Mode, so USB 3.X data is not available when DP is active.

 ### Recommended Operating Conditions